 Negative: Product Placement featuring brands such as Lucky Charms, Apple, Chevrolet, Nike, Vizio, Samsung, Burger King, Adidas, Red Bull, Bud Light, H&M, Canada Dry, Calvin Klein & Gatorade.

 Good god!
-The Ending of Episode 8 didn’t satisfies me.
+The Ending of Episode 8 didn’t satisfy me.
 I think of it as the equivalent of the people who attended “The Fyre Festival.”
 I have no choice but to Double Down this con as the worst aspect of Season 1!

 Cinematography rarely has a bad case of Shaky Cam.